Sign up to receive beautynews, product samples, couponsand more.

 We all want what we don’t have, so if you have a long face, you’re probably seeking a shorter shape.
 To easily create this illusion with a contour powder or cream, focus your product along your forehead and jawline.
 By adding shadows to the top and bottom of your face, those spots fall out of sight and your face seems shorter.

 Look at that sculpted face!
 You’re practically a work of art.
-Now that you’ve mastered the art of contouring, check out our strobing tutorial—this is another makeup trend that can offer your face the look of definition.
+Now that you’ve mastered the art of contouring, check out How to Strobe for Every Skin Tone—this is another makeup trend that can offer your face the look of definition.